Cat-Lord/react-examples/apollo-graphql/README.md

 }
 ```

+It can be wise to implement specific fragments because of the risk of circular imports.
+For example Session has a UserSession which has a User + Session.
+Tools like [Webpack can have problems](https://github.com/withspectrum/spectrum/blob/alpha/docs/api/graphql/fragments.md#structure) with such structure.

+It is advised from a performance standpoint to have fragments as shallow as possible.

 ## Operations
 Queries don't have to have a name or can have only `query` name.
 These examples are valid and identical.